 This recipe for baked teriyaki salmon features a homemade, super savory sauce that caramelizes in the oven.
 Wonderful served over steamed rice or atop salad!

 There’s nothing like the balance of flavors that is a good serving of teriyaki salmon.
 In this easy teriyaki salmon recipe, you’ll whip up your own silky sauce to marinate and drape over the tender-baked salmon right when it comes out of the oven.
 Similar to our brown sugar glazed salmon recipe, this flakey fish is perfectly sweet and salty and is always a crowdpleaser.
+If you’re in the mood for chicken instead, try these teriyaki chicken skewers instead.
 YUM!

 Note: This recipe calls for a little teriyaki sauce.
 If you’re feeling up to it, whip up our version of homemade teriyaki sauce.